 4. Purchase a heavy-duty bumper, color-match both bumper and flares.

-Toyota Stepboards, Tint, Pioneer AVIC Z140BH, Pioneer ND-BC5 Camera, Metra Axxess, Line X (Extra, Color Match), ValuGard Undercoat & Rust Inhibitor, AVS Window Visor, Clazzio (black/red leather), TRD Cat-Back Exhaust, TRD Intake, Toyota Hood Protector, Husky WeatherBeater, Westin Ult BB, Westin Lights, Moto Metal 961, BAKFlip F1
+Toyota Stepboards, Tint, Pioneer AVIC Z140BH & ND-BC5 Camera, Metra Axxess, Line X (Extra/Color Match), ValuGard Undercoat & Rust Inhibitor, AVS Window Visor, Clazzio (black/red leather), TRD Cat-Back, TRD Intake, Toyota Hood Protector, Husky WeatherBeater, Westin Ult BB & Lights, Moto Metal 961, BAKFlip F1, OME614 to be installed

 The Following 2 Users Say Thank You to chphilo For This Useful Post: